mvysny/vaadin-on-kotlin/docs/vok-guides.md

 ## Building the UIs

 * [Creating UIs](creating_ui-v10.md) explains how to compose your UI out of visual components such as Buttons and TextFields
+* [Creating Forms](forms-v10.md) walks you through the forms - how to create UI for them and how to validate the data.
 * [Navigating](https://vaadin.com/docs/v10/flow/routing/tutorial-routing-annotation.html)
   allows you to create multiple pages and explains how to navigate between them.
 * [Using Grids](grids-v10.md) shows best practices on how to display a lazy-loaded tabular list of data.